 How Long Does Ceviche Last?

 Ceviche tastes best and is best for you when it is prepared and eaten fresh.
 You can store leftovers, but the marinade continues to work on the flesh of the fish even after you get as much of it off as possible.
-After remaining submerged in a lime juice bath for two hours, fish generally start to fall apart.
-In the fridge over the span of a few days, this process happens much slower because you remove the fish from the lime juice.
+After remaining submerged in a bowl of lime liquid bath for two hours, fish generally start to fall apart.
+In the fridge over the span of a few days, this process happens much slower because you remove the fish from the lime.

 If you can’t eat the leftovers in a few days, consider throwing out the ceviche or repurposing it for compost.
-After just a few days in the fridge, the fish probably breaks apart and it loses its cohesion.
+After just a few days in the fridge, raw fish starts to breaks apart and it loses its cohesion.

 As a drink try a classic Pisco Sour, the national drink of Peru and one of the tastiest cocktails on the planet.
 As an accompaniment, I like some sweet potato or corn.
 Ceviche is often served as a starter so may not require a ‘side dish’.